 The bookshelf was re-painted and I mod podged old US Geological Survey maps onto the back.

 I wish I had a room like this when I was a child.
-Heck, when he outgrows it (which I hope he never does), I’ll move in to his room!
+Heck, when he outgrows it (which I hope he never does), I’ll move into his Camping Themed Boy’s Room!

 Bedding from Target Woolrich collection.